Number of players:

 Commanders and Crews

 This sequence of meteorological events will move in the hemisphere as in reality from west to east – counterclockwise – making the evolution in time predictable for the player and allowing the possibility of avoiding the risky Thunderstorms – which weaken the structure of the Airship -, the Fog – which can slow it down or stop it -, the Wind.
-The latter, if encountered, will require consultation of the Wind Indicator which will fortuitously show the direction of the Wind related to the Airship’s route, modifying its movements – drifting it, slowing it down in the event of a head (frontal) Wind or even increasing its speed in case of a tail (back) Wind.
+The latter, if encountered, will require consultation of the Wind Indicator which will randomly show the direction of the Wind related to the Airship’s route, modifying its movements – drifting it, slowing it down in the event of a head (frontal) Wind or even increasing its speed in case of a tail (back) Wind.
 The moves – taking into account possible variables – will be calculated through the Navigator tool.